Compare top web push notification platforms: OneSignal vs. PushCrew (VWO Engage) vs. Webpushr

 Why is Webpushr better than OneSignal?

-OneSignal has been around for more than 5 years and is therefore the current market leader.
-Based on our research and lab tests, we believe that Webpushr is a better option because:
+OneSignal has been around for more than 5 years.
+It is also therefore the current market leader.
+However, based on our extensive research and in-house lab tests, we believe that Webpushr is a significantly better option because:

 - Unlike OneSignal (that has sold customer data in the past), Webpushr guarantees to never sell customer data to any 3rd party company (incl. advertising companies)